dweagle/komanager/README.md

       text: "R E T U R N S "      # Displays as R E T U R N S  12/23 on overlays.
       font_color: "#FFFFFF"

+# Creates an overlay YAML that will add a "N E W  R E L E A S E" status overlay on movies considered to be new release.
+movie_new_release:              #USES status_overlay settinsgs for overlay positioning and colors"
+  use: true                     # True to create collection YAML.
+False to not create.
+  new_movie_save_folder: /path/to/folder        # Path to overlay YAML folder (leave blank for /config folder) Kometa must have permissions to this folder.
+  days_to_consider_new: 90      # Min 1, Max 90.
+  back_color: "#008001"
+  text: "N E W  R E L E A S E"  # Change to desired spacing/text.
+  font_color: "#FFFFFF"         # Font color override for this overlay only (Kometa requires #RGB, #RGBA, #RRGGBB or #RRGGBBAA).

 # Creates a Returning Soon collection YAML file that can be used in Kometa to display a collection in Plex.
 returning_soon_collection:
   use: True                     # True to create collection YAML.
 False to not create.